Combinations without specified separations: Counting restricted-overlap tilings

 For the more generally applicable theorems that follow, $B_n$ and $B_{n,k}$ are given most simply in terms of the elements $p_i$ of $\Nset_q-\mathcal{Q}$, the set of allowed differences less than $q$.
 We order the $p_i$ so that $p_i<p_{i+1}$ for all $i=1,\ldots,a-1$, where $a=\abs{\Nset_q-\mathcal{Q}}$, the number of allowed differences less than $q$.
 Note that if the comb corresponding to $\mathcal{Q}$ has leftmost and rightmost teeth of widths $l$ and $r$, respectively, then $p_1=l$ and $p_a=q-r$.
 In digraphs, we let $\sigma_i$ (for $i=1,\ldots,a$) denote the bit string corresponding to filling the first $i-1$ empty cells of a comb with squares and discarding the leading 1s.
 Thus $\sigma_a$ is always $01^r$.
 It is also easily seen that the comb arc leaving the $\sigma_i$ node is $C_{[p_i]}$.

 \begin{thm} If the elements of $\mathcal{Q}$ are a well-based sequence then

 If $\mathcal{Q}=\Nset_q$ (and so $a=0$) then the sums over $i$ are omitted. \end{thm} \begin{proof} If $\mathcal{Q}=\Nset_q$ the comb is a $(q+1)$-omino and the results follow immediately.
-Otherwise, we first need to establish that the comb leaving the $\sigma_i$ node for any $i=1,\ldots,a$ in the digraph (Fig.~\ref{f:wb}) takes us back to the $\sigma_1$ node.
+Otherwise, we first need to establish that the comb leaving the $\sigma_i$ node for any $i=1,\ldots,a$ in the digraph (Figure~\ref{f:wb}; Figure~\ref{f:l1r}(b) shows the $a=1$ instance of the digraph) takes us back to the $\sigma_1$ node.
 This is equivalent to there being a gap at position $p_i+p_j$ (for any $i,j=1,\ldots,a$) of the first comb (or that position being beyond the end of the comb) where $p_j$ can be viewed as the position of the $j$-th empty cell in the comb added at cell $p_i$ in the first comb.
 This must be the case by the definition of a well-based sequence; if there were no gap it would mean $p_i+p_j\in\mathcal{Q}$ which is impossible.
 The digraph has $a$ inner cycles, namely, $S^{i-1}C_{[p_i]}$ for $i=1,\ldots,a$, which have lengths $p_i$, respectively.
 The common node is $\sigma_1$.
 There is one common circuit ($C_{[q+1]}S^a$), which is of length $q+1$, and one outer cycle ($S_{[1]}$), which is of length 1. \end{proof}

 The following corollary was established via graph theory and results concerning bit strings in \cite{Kit06}. \begin{cor} The generating function for $S_n$ when the elements $q_i$ of $\mathcal{Q}$ form a well-based sequence is given by